Keyfactor/hashicorp-vault-orchestrator/readme_source.md

 <!-- add integration specific information below -->

-This integration for the Keyfactor Universal Orchestrator has been tested against Hashicorp Vault 1.10.
+This integration for the Keyfactor Universal Orchestrator has been tested against Hashicorp Vault 1.10+.
 It utilizes the **Key/Value** secrets engine to store certificates issues via Keyfactor Command.

 ## Use Cases

-This integration supports 3 Hashicorp Secrets Engines; PKI, Key-Value store, and the Keyfactor Hashicorp Plugin (Keyfactor Secrets Engine).
+This integration supports three Hashicorp Secrets Engines; **PKI**, **Key-Value** store, and the **Keyfactor** secrets engine.
+The first part of this document describes setting up the store types available within the Hashicorp Vault Key-Value secrets engine.
+If you are using the Keyfactor Secrets Engine, or the Hashicorp Vault PKI Secrets Engine, you can skip to [this section](#the-hashicorp-pki-and-keyfactor-plugin-secrets-engines).

 ## The Key-Value secrets engine